 I brand everything…even my family.

-You’ve probably noticed the bees, which symbolizes a boomin’ Brand with you as its Boss.
+Bees symbolize my bluntness, brand, business, and BOSS hustle.
 My mission is to turn your incredible ideas into ideal income with strategies that are productive, purposeful, and profitable.
 You are more than a product or a patent.
-My focus is marketing your empire.
+My focus is creating your empire with you as Queen B.

 Ready to build your empire?

 I’ve created a few ways to transform you from Worker B to Royalty.
-My signature system, Invent Your Empire, is a sequence of three programs where I support budding inventors like yourself.
+My signature system, Invent Your Empire, is a sequence of three programs where I support budding entrepreneurs like yourself.